Madan Mohan temple, Cooch Behar: Deities worshipped

 Madan Mohan is the principal deity of the temple, while several other deities are worshipped.
 A Shaligram Shila named Anantadeb or Ananta Narayan is worshipped prior the worship of Bara Madan Mohan.
 Two other shilas named Janaradhan Narayan and Lakshmi Narayan are also worshipped daily.

-A black stone known as Maa Pat Devi or Pat Parvati, on which a das-bhuja avatar of Madan Mohan is drawn, is worshipped in Joytara Temple.
+A black stone known as Maa Pat Devi or Pat Parvati, on which a das-bhuja avatar of Madan Mohan is drawn, is worshipped in Joytara temple.
 There is also a Banalinga in the shrine.
 There is a separate temple dedicated to Maa Bhavani on the eastern boundary of the temple complex.
 A brightly red coloured idol of das-bhuja Maa Bhavani killing an asura is worshipped in the temple.

 Every year, a clay idol of Maa Durga is sculptured in the same style during the Durga Puja and she is worshipped in the Debibari.
 The eastern side of the temple complex also houses silver idols of Maa Katyayani, Maa Joytara and Maa Annapurna.
 On the west, a statue of Maa Anandamoyee Kali standing on Lord Shiva is also worshipped.

 In the eastern room of the shrine, there are deities of several other Hindu gods and goddesses including a five-faced Ganesha statue, idols of Mangala Chandi, a idol of Mahishasura Mardini and a small idol of Mahakali.

-Also in the eastern side of the complex is the Kathamiya temple, where each year Kathamiya durga puja is held.
-The durga puja is named Kathamiya because every year the same wooden structure or kathamo/ কাঠামো is built upon.
+Also in the western side of the complex is the Kathamiya temple, where each year Kathamiya durga puja is held.
+The durga puja is named Kathamiya because every year the same wooden structure or kathamo is built upon.
 Some other pujas too are held in that temple.